 20 December 2017 by Anna Staford

-Millions of us travel over Christmas, or host family and friends at home, so stay safe and keep that festive feeling throughout the holidays with our Home Security and Travel Tips, because it’s not just Santa Clause who’s Coming to Town...
+Millions of us travel over Christmas, or host family and friends at home, so stay safe and keep that festive feeling throughout the holidays with our home security and Christmas travel guide, because it’s not just Santa Clause who’s coming to town...

 Are you leaving your home unattended for hours on end, or days over Christmas?
 It’s a sad fact that burglaries increases by around 30% during the holidays, as unoccupied homes full of gifts and Christmas goodies make rich pickings for unscrupulous burglars on the prowl.
 Take a few straightforward steps to reduce risk, leaving you to enjoy your travels.

 The best Christmas gift you can buy yourself is an automatic timer for lights and radios.
 It will deter casual observers and opportunists.
 Don’t close curtains or blinds in an attempt to make your home look less tempting.
 It could do the opposite and send a clear message that you are away.
 Move car keys; door and window keys well out of site and don’t store them anywhere near a door.

 If you are away for a while, arrange for your local postal service to keep your mail when you’re away, or get a neighbour to pop in each day to collect it.
 This avoids tell-tale piles of post in the doorway, or a bulging mailbox, which is a sure sign that nobody’s home.